colyseus/discord-embedded-app-sdk/README.md

 # (Template) Colyseus + Discord Embedded App SDK

-This Project Template is a starting point for crafting HTML5 multiplayer games on Discord.
+This Project Template is a starting point for crafting HTML5 multiplayer Discord Activities.

-## Template Project Structure
+## Project Structure

-We have provided a default project structure to get you started.
-This is as follows:
+The frontend and backend are separated into two different projects.

-- `client` - Contains the game & Discord SDK source code.
+- `client/` - Contains the frontend, which uses Pixi.js
-- `client/main.js` - The main entry point for the client.
-This contains the game & Discord SDK configuration which starts the game.
+- `server/` - Contains the backend, which uses Colyseus

-- `client/scenes/` - The Phaser Scenes are in this folder.
+### Frontend Guide

-- `client/assets/` - Contains game assets(sprites, sounds, spritesheets, etc).
+### Backend Guide

-- `server/server.js` - Contains Discord SDK for OAuth2 connection
+---

-## More links
+## More Discord Activities (open source)

 > Made a cool Discord Activity?
 Contribute to the list below!